pschool-in/curriculum/content/grammar/adjectivie/adjective-passage-activities.md

 False

 ```
-Naming words are called as adjectives.
+Naming words are called adjectives.
 Adjectives describe action words.
 Adjectives are used in joining the words.
 ```